Atimca/Reactive-programming-Article/README.md

 ```
 And it works!
 But hold on for a sec let's add some modifications, before we go further.

-Maybe you've already mantioned, that out `Observable` stores all input `Observers` via subscription, which is not so great.
+Maybe you've already mentioned, that our `Observable` stores all input `Observers` via subscription, which is not so great.
 Let's make this dependency `weak`.
-Swift doesn't support weak array for now, maybe for forever, so we need to handle this situation somehow.
-Let's imptement the entity wrapper with weak referance on it.
+Swift doesn't support weak array for now, maybe forever, that's why we need to handle this situation somehow.
+Let's imptement the class wrapper with weak referance on it.

 ```swift
 class WeakRef<T> where T: AnyObject {